 Since the business model of LTL shipping involves picking up and delivering shipments for several customers, a problem with one customer can cause a delay in the pick-up of other freights.
 For example, a carrier may not pick up your shipment on time because another customer spent too much time loading their shipment into the truck.

 Expectations do not always meet reality, and there are several situations where this statement rings true for LTL shipping.
 Plan ahead, but recognize that problems may arise and be flexible.

 Reality: Pick-up and delivery times for LTL shipping are not as clear-cut as you’d expect; they are merely estimations.
 Since LTL carriers service many customers simultaneously, providing a down-to-the-minute time prediction is tedious, if not impossible.

 Expectation: The paperwork does not need much attention

 Reality: One of the primary causes of missed pick-ups and deliveries in LTL shipping is incorrect documentation.
 When filling in the paperwork for your shipment, ensure that you provide the correct information.
 The information in your paperwork determines your shipping rate and the amount of care your shipment will receive during transit.

 Expectation: LTL shipping is cheaper than full truckload shipping

 Reality: Since LTL freight shipping allows you to ship materials without paying for a full truckload, many assume that LTL shipping is low-priced compared to full truckload shipping.
-The truth, however, is that LTL shipping is more expensive on a per unit, per mile basis.
+The truth, however, is that LTL shipping is more expensive per unit, per mile basis.
 If you have enough product to fill an entire truckload, ship FTL.

 GoShip is Here to Help

 Freight shipping marketplaces like GoShip help small to mid-sized businesses solve their shipping problems by connecting them to a large base of reliable carriers.
-Our online quotation tool gives you free instant quotes based on the type of truckload, pick up and delivery locations, and pick up time.
+Our online quotation tool gives you free instant quotes based on the type of truckload, pick-up and delivery locations, and pick-up time.